 (f/11 at 100 ISO with exposure lasting 13 seconds)

 All the images captured were in raw format.
-Post-processing done using Affinity Photo on a Windows machine.
+Post-processing was done using Affinity Photo on a Windows machine.
 One of the problems with long exposure is long exposure noise.
 The sensor is an electronic device that heats up during long exposures and causes this noise.
-Though the camera also has a built in long exposure noise reduction algorithm which directly modifies the raw file (Raw files – what affects them), the noise reduction is not always correct.
+Though the camera also has a built-in long exposure noise reduction algorithm that directly modifies the raw file (Raw files – what affects them), the noise reduction is not always correct.
 Some of my photographs had a color cast in some corners and edges, which was easily removed during post-processing.

 Now, I am looking forward to the winters to end, so that I can revisit the stream and capture its beauty with some grass that usually grows between the rocks.